FalixNodes-Software/KB-articles/content/_posts/falix/dashboard/2025-02-19-file-manager.md

 - **File Upload** -- Select one or more files from your computer using the file picker
 - **Folder Upload** -- Upload an entire folder, including all its subfolders, at once
 - **Drag and Drop** -- Simply drag files from your desktop onto the page and a drop overlay will appear
 - **Pull from URL** -- Enter a URL and the server will download the file directly, saving you from downloading it to your computer first.
-You can optionally set a custom filename
+You can optionally set a custom filename.
+This is a **premium feature**
+- **Server Importer** -- Import files from another server hosting provider.
+This is a **premium feature**
 - **SFTP** -- Connect with an SFTP client like FileZilla or WinSCP for direct file access and bulk uploads.
-This is the best option for transferring large numbers of files
+This is the best option for transferring large numbers of files and is available on all plans

 ### Upload Limits